aram-ap/JFXGrid/README.md

 # JFXGrid (In-dev)
 ## A Fast and Customizable Heatmap Charting Library For JavaFX 💥🚀
 JFXGrid is a heatmap imaging library with focus on performance optimized real-time data visualization of Matrices at over 60 Hz update rates.
 This library was made as a solution to the [ChartFx](https://github.com/fair-acc/chart-fx) default heatmap implementation which I found unsuitable for displaying data at video-playback speeds (> 60 FPS).

+>**READ:** <br>
+>This plugin is very much in the alpha stages of development, while I've been building up the framework of this library, many features have not been implemented yet or are just very premature.
 ---

 ### Why?